What To Know Before Buying A New Construction Home

 2. Hire A Real Estate Agent

-If you’re buying a new construction home, you may feel like you can do it yourself without a real estate agent, but you shouldn’t.
+If you’re buying a new construction home, you may feel like you can buy without a real estate agent, but you shouldn’t.
 When you hire a real estate agent, he/she represents you.
 The agent working for the builder represents the builder and likely doesn’t have your best interests in mind.

 You want an agent who will watch out for your needs and ensure you’re getting the best possible deal.
 While you won’t use a real estate agent the traditional way to build your own house, you’ll need their expertise when talking with the builder and contractors.